TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/SpecialPages/Index.rst

 - Contact

-You don't really have content for the `My Product` page, you just want it to appear in the menu.
-Now you can use a shortcut to point the "My Product" page to the "Overview" page.
+You don't really have content for the *My Product* page, you just want it to appear in the menu.
+Now you can use a shortcut to point the *My Product* page to the *Overview* page.
 What happens?
-Whenever you click the main menu point "My Product" you get directly to the overview page.
-You got your menu structure like you wanted but don't need content for the `My Product` page.
+Whenever you click the main menu point *My Product* you get directly to the overview page.
+You got your menu structure like you wanted but don't need content for the *My Product* page.

 In the Introduction Package you will find a shortcut, too.
-The `Home` page.
+The *Home* page.
 The symbol for a shortcut is the little arrow in the lower right.
-The "Home" page is additionally the root of your website and has therefore it's own domain - that is where the world icon is coming from.
+The *Home* page is additionally the root of your website and has therefore it's own domain - that is where the world icon is coming from.

-You can create a shortcut like you create a folder - by selecting it's type in the drop down when editing page the properties:
+You can create a shortcut like you create a folder - by selecting it's type in the drop down while editing page the properties:

 .. figure:: ../../Images/PageTypeShortcut.png
    :alt: Changing a page type from page to Shortcut